Best Payroll Loans

 • Funding not available in North Dakota

-OnDeck is our top pick when it comes to same-day financing for payroll expenses.
+If payroll is due tomorrow and cash flow is tight, OnDeck is your fastest financing option.
 With its “Instant Funding” feature, borrowers can transfer line of credit funds directly into an eligible business checking account in as little as 30 minutes.
+However, instant funding is only available for established accounts — you cannot get funding the day you submit your application.

-Plus, OnDeck’s streamlined application process only takes minutes to complete, with no hard credit checks — meaning your score won’t be impacted.
-While many banks don’t disclose their eligibility criteria, OnDeck spells out all requirements in advance, helping you know where you stand.
+OnDeck’s application process takes just minutes to complete and doesn’t require a hard credit check.
+While many banks don’t disclose their eligibility criteria, OnDeck publishes all requirements upfront, so you know where you stand before applying.

 • Minimum credit score: 625